demisto/content/Packs/Jizo_M/Integrations/JizoM/README.md

 This integration ensures interaction with the JizoM API.
-This integration was integrated and tested with version 12.3 of JizoM.
+This integration was integrated and tested with version xx of JizoM.

 ## Configure JizoM on Cortex XSOAR